SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00010_Adjusting-the-IIS-IDLE-Timeout/index.rst

 Adjusting the IDLE Timeout
 +++++++++++++++++++++++++++++++

-First, please start the IIS Cnsole, choose the Silver Monkey Application and open the Session State Configuration.
+First, please start the IIS Console, choose the Silver Monkey Application and open the Session State Configuration.

 .. image:: _static/image001.png

-We recommend setting a value of 960 minutes (16 hours) for the timeout:
+We recommend setting a timeout value of 960 minutes (i.e. 16 hours):

 .. image:: _static/image003.png